done-devs/microsoft-plugin/README.md

-# microsoft-plugin
+# Microsoft To Do Plugin
-Microsoft To DO plugin for Done
+Microsoft To Do plugin for Done